chitraflorid/hackerrank-10daysofJS/README.md

 # hackerrank-10daysofJS
-Solutions for the series of easy JS challenges provided in HackerRank
+Accepted Solutions for the series of easy 10 days of JS challenges provided in HackerRank